 BEC is a three hour exam, made up of three sections of 24 questions each, and then a fourth section with three essay questions.
 The MCQ’s are worth 85% of the score and the essays are 15%.
 Some of the questions are dummy questions, which are not scored.

 The essay section was laughably easy.
-Part of taking the CPA exam is that you can never reveal what was on the exam, but safe to say that they were all very generic subjects.
+Part of taking the CPA exam is that you can never reveal what was on it, but safe to say that they were all very generic subjects.
 I followed the structure that the Becker book suggested.
 After two and a half hours, I walked out of the test center in reasonable spirits.
 I wasn’t sure that I had passed, but I was comfortable that I had done everything I possibly could and would be at peace with the result.
 I came home, drank one beer, and immediately opened the FAR textbook.

 Scores were released 8 days later.
 How do you know when your score is coming out and how to check it?
 Let me give you a hint, it’s not through official channels.
 You go to the street, aka Another71.
 They post the link to NASBA’s website for your state and give you their guess on the release date.
 I checked a few times the morning of June 6, but saw nothing.
 Later that afternoon, I checked again and saw a big ol’ 83 starting back at me.

 75 is passing.
 83 is gravy.

 Class started: June 2, nine live class sessions plus one self-study session